thurmboris/Data-Science_4_Sustainability/01_Python-Basics/README.md

 - How to [load](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb) in Colab an ipynb from Github
 - How to execute some Python code in Colab.
 How to save your notebook in your Google Drive space.

-### Python
+## Python

 Python will be the main programming language we will be using throughout this course.
 To review some basics about Python:
-- Explore the "Python Basics" notebooks in the [Resources](https://github.com/edoardochiarotti/class_datascience/tree/main/2023/01_Introduction/Resources) folder
+- Explore the "Python Basics" notebooks
-- Practice with Python completing the exercises in the [Practice](https://github.com/edoardochiarotti/class_datascience/tree/main/2023/01_Introduction/Practice) folder
+- Practice with Python completing the exercises in the [Python practise](https://github.com/thurmboris/Data-Science_4_Sustainability/blob/main/01_Python-Basics/01_Python-Practice.ipynb) notebook
 - You can also follow this [Python course](https://www.kaggle.com/learn/python) from Kaggle.

-## Additional resources (optional)
+## Additional resources

 - Introduction to [markdown](https://colab.research.google.com/notebooks/markdown_guide.ipynb)
 - Review [this](https://www.markdownguide.org/basic-syntax/) for markdown features or the shorter [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).